sneakybeaky/karaf-jedis/README.md

 COMMANDS
         jedis:info    Gets info from the selected Redis server jedis:ping    Pings the selected Redis server
-        jedis:select  Selects a Jedis pool to use
+        jedis:jedisSelect  Selects a Jedis pool to use
 ```